Things to do

-Everywhere.
+Well, we have this thing called freedom to roam, so you can go pretty much anywhere.
 Discover verdant Värmland on the 210 km-long, slinky-slanky Klarälvsbanan, or the towpath perfect Göta Kanal.
 For West Coast wonderment visit website for more details.
 And how about cycling in exotic Swedish Lapland?
 Or try Skåne and the West Coast and Kattegattleden, Sweden’s first national tourist bicycle route - a 370-km-long bicycle route in a unique coastal setting.
 The route runs all the way from Helsingborg in the south and Gothenburg in the North.

 Go extreme.
 Go nuts.
 Go north. Åre is Sweden’s biggest and maybe best winter sports resort.
 And when not snow-clad it is home to Åre Bike Park at Åreskutan mountain.
 It has ‘easy’, ‘intermediate’, ‘advanced’ and ‘expert trails’ that open in late spring/early summer.
 As well as brilliant runs, the Åre Bike Festival and the Sweden/Nordic Cup in Downhill in early October are just two of the many events held here.
 You can rent bikes too.
 Many of Sweden’s ski resorts have brilliant mountain bike trails, events and activities in the summer season, visit Skiing in Sweden for more details.